Tally of missing in condo collapse falls to 128 after audit

 SURFSIDE, Fla.
 (AP) — The number of people missing in the Florida condominium collapse fell substantially Friday, from 145 to 128, after duplicate names were eliminated and some residents reported missing turned up safe, officials said.

-Authorities also announced the recovery of two more bodies, including the 7-year-old daughter of a Miami firefighter.
-That raised the confirmed death toll to 20 people.
+Authorities also announced the recovery of four more bodies, including the 7-year-old daughter of a Miami firefighter, raising the confirmed death toll to 22.

 Miami-Dade Mayor Daniella Levine Cava said the number of missing declined following an audit.
-She explained that in some cases, one person may have been moved to the “accounted for” list when, in fact, an entire family had been found to be safe.
+In some cases, when detectives were able to contact people who had been reported as potentially missing, they found that not only were they safe, but other members of their families were safe, too.
+That pushed the list of people who have been accounted for up to 188 and reduced the number of missing, she said.

+“So this is very, very good news,” she said, adding that the numbers are expected to keep changing because detectives are continually reviewing the list and verifying reports.

-Detectives have worked around the clock to vet the list, recontacting relatives and others.
+Detectives have worked around the clock to contact relatives and others.
 In some cases, English and Hebrew names have been offered for the same missing relative, officials have said.

 The 7-year-old who perished in the collapse was "a member of our fire family,” Miami Mayor Francis Suarez said.